From Leadership – Dean Chung

 AWS Cloud Practitioner Certification

-We are delighted to report that Mrs. Smita Dutta and Mr. Pengfei(Chuck) Liu, CityU STC student workers (teaching assistants), passed the AWS Cloud Practitioner exam!
+We are delighted to report that Mrs. Smita Dutta, CityU STC student workers (teaching assistants), passed the AWS Cloud Practitioner exam!
 All STC students are eligible for a 50% discount off the exam voucher.
 See your instructor about AWS exam vouchers.
 We are looking forward to having more students join the STC certification list.

 The Tech Group and the Cybersecurity Club will meet Thursdays from 4 pm to 5 pm (PST) via Teams: STC Student Clubs & Research Groups Weekly Meeting – Spring Quarter.
 For students or faculty who would like to present, choose a date and upload your presentation HERE